rumineykova/git-lab/README.md

 You are oficially a git master <img src="https://www.dev-metal.com/wp-content/uploads/2014/01/github-logo-octocat-1-704x605.jpg" width="48"> </br>

 But your git journey is far from over.
 Indeed, it is just starting! </br>
-To become better at git, you have tokeep practice. </br>
+To get better at git, you have to practice. </br>
 ## Practice
 * Visit the interactive [git console](https://learngitbranching.js.org/) and solve:
   * Main\Introduction Sequence 1-3